In Search for an Optimal Authenticated Byzantine Agreement: Discussion and Future Directions

 \section{Discussion and Future Directions}

-In this paper we propose a new approach to design agreement algorithms for SMR systems.
-Instead of designing deterministic protocols for the eventually synchronous model, which we prove cannot guarantee bounded communication cost before GST, we propose to abandon eventual synchrony and design protocols that are optimized for the synchronous case but also have a randomized fallback to deal with asynchrony.
-Traditionally, most SMR solutions avoid randomized asynchronous protocols due to their complexity and high communication cost.
+In this paper, we propose a new approach to design agreement algorithms for communication efficient SMR systems.
+Instead of designing deterministic protocols for the eventually synchronous model, which we prove cannot guarantee bounded communication cost before GST, we propose to design protocols that are optimized for the synchronous case but also have a randomized fallback to deal with asynchrony.
+Traditionally, most SMR solutions avoid randomized asynchronous protocols due to their high communication cost.
 We, in contrast, argue that this communication cost is reasonable given that the alternative is an unbounded communication cost during the wait for eventual synchrony.

-We present the first optimistic protocol that has communication complexity of $O(ft+t)$ in synchronous runs and $O(t^2)$, in expectation, in non-synchronous runs.
-To strengthen our result, we prove that no deterministic protocol can do better in synchronous runs.
-As for asynchronous runs, the lower bound in\cite{VABA} proves that $O(t^2)$ is optimal in the worst case of $f=t$.
-Note that the lower bounds are proven for a static adversary, whereas our protocol can withstand an adaptive one.
-From a practical point of view, our synchronous part can tolerate ``short'' periods of asynchrony -- every LBV instance that is executed during the asynchronous periods is treated in the analysis as if its leader is faulty.
+We present the first authenticated optimistic protocol with $O(ft+t)$ communication complexity in synchronous runs and $O(t^2)$, in expectation, in non-synchronous runs.
+To strengthen our result, we prove that no deterministic protocol (even if equipped with perfect cryptographic schemes) can do better in synchronous runs.
+As for the asynchronous runs, the lower bound in\cite{VABA} proves that $O(t^2)$ is optimal in the worst case of $f=t$.\\

-\paragraph{Future work.} First, as mentioned in the introduction, our synchronous protocol satisfies early decision but not early stopping.
-Therefore, the question of optimal adaptive communication cost together with early stooping remains open.
-Second, it may be possible to improve our protocol's complexity even further.
-In particular, the lower bound on communication cost in synchronous runs applies only to deterministic algorithms, so it might be possible to circumvent it via randomization.
-In addition, the quadratic communication cost of the asynchronous fallback might also be improved in runs with $f < t$ since the lower bound assumes the worst-case scenario.
+\textbf{Future work.} Note that our synchronous protocol satisfies early decision but not early stopping.
+That is, all honest parties decide after $O(f)$ rounds, but they terminate after $O(t)$.
+Therefore, a natural question to ask is whether exist an early stooping synchronous Byzantine agreement protocol with an optimal adaptive communication cost.
+In addition, it may be possible to improve our protocol's complexity even further.
+In particular, the lower bound on communication cost in synchronous runs applies only to deterministic algorithms, so it might be possible to circumvent it via randomization~\cite{braud2013fast}.